xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 <KMeansImage selected={1} showSlider/>

 After sharing just 256 colors, the images look remarkably similar.
-And we're only storing 256 colors!
+And we're only storing just 256 colors instead of nearly 5 million!

 :::note
 I've left out some information on how to compute these multiple averages.